AsahiLinux/docs/Developer-Quickstart.md

 This guide is meant for developers who want to hack on Asahi Linux.
 It is not representative of what the install process for end-users will look like.
 It is meant for experienced Linux developers who may not know anything about Macs or M1 machines.

 It is extremely unlikely that you will damage your computer by following these steps, but we can make no guarantees at this time.
-Please proceed under your own responsibility.
+Please proceed at your own risk.

 ## Introduction